How to Import Bank Statements into TallyPrime (All Formats)

 Auto-Create Vouchers from Imported Transactions

-Once a bank statement is imported, TallyPrime's auto-create vouchers feature can generate accounting entries directly from the transaction data.
-Instead of manually keying in each payment, receipt, or transfer, TallyPrime reads the imported rows and creates the corresponding voucher types: payment vouchers for debits, receipt vouchers for credits, contra vouchers for inter-bank transfers, and journal vouchers where needed.
+Once a bank statement is imported, TallyPrime's auto-create vouchers feature can generate accounting entries from the transaction data: payment vouchers for debits, receipt vouchers for credits, contra vouchers for inter-bank transfers, and journal vouchers where needed.

 This works through configurable rules.
-You define how TallyPrime should match imported transactions to specific voucher types and ledger accounts.
-For example, a recurring payment to a known vendor name can be mapped to the correct expense ledger and tagged as a payment voucher automatically.
-The more precisely you configure these rules, the fewer transactions require manual intervention.
+You define how imported transactions map to voucher types and ledger accounts; for example, a recurring payment to a known vendor can map to the correct expense ledger automatically.
+You then review the auto-created vouchers, correct exceptions, and post them to the books.

 Bank Reconciliation After Voucher Creation